Ecology evo-edu.org

 Climate-linked range-change investigations for habitat shift, mismatch, and environmental response.

-Use this guide to frame the app with a clear ecological question, expected observations, and follow-up reasoning instead of treating the simulation as a standalone experience.
+Use this guide to approach the app as a climate-and-ecology investigation with a clear question, expected observations, and follow-up reasoning.

 Teaching Focus